jthack/hydeout/_posts/2023-09-18-vim-llm-hacks.md

 ![](https://i.imgur.com/C6uGNdw.png){: width="450"}
 If you don't use vi/vim, you might not find this post very practical, but maybe it'll convince you to try it out!

 I have been a vim fan for a long time, but a few years ago I watched [this video](https://www.youtube.com/watch?v=l8iXMgk2nnY) from Tomnomnom and Stok.
-It taught be how to pipe `stdin` into a vim buffer like `echo "helly world" | vim -`.
+It taught me how to pipe `stdin` into a vim buffer like `echo "helly world" | vim -`.
 It also was where I learned that you could be inside vim, but manipulate the entire file as if you were piping the contents of the file into a command the doing in-line replacement of the entire file.
 That sounds confusing, but it just means you can be inside a vim file and do `:%!grep test` and it'll remove all lines that don't contain `test`, for example.

 This post is a simple showcase of taking that concept, but throwing an llm into the mix to add more dynamic functionality.